polygonjs/polygon/README.md

 This is a rewrite of https://polygonjs.com/ using Jai and WebGPU.
-The goal is to be able to deploy on the web and desktop, while increasing performance.
+The goal is to be able to deploy 3D apps on the web as well as on desktop, while increasing performance.

 This is very early days, and only tested on linux so far.